 An exciting journey down one of the world’s greatest rivers, an option only for the true adventurer.
 The river, after flowing gently eastwards through Tibet, cuts the Greater Himalayas and the highest unclimbed mountain in the world, Namche Barwa before it enters Arunachal Pradesh, where the expedition begins, a few miles inside the line-of-control with China.
 The expedition takes you through remote hillsides dotted with tribal settlements in clearings surrounded by leech-infested rainforest.
 It negotiates the finest big volume white water in an area, which is surely one of the most inaccessible in the world.
 A 7-day self-contained run from Tuting to Pasighat (180 kms approx.) through one of the most inaccessible regions in the world makes this one of the most premier expeditions offered.

 Today we move even more remote up the valley.
 We pass the village of Ramsing try and see “Moing Madness’ and “Hairy Hari” on the drive up.
 We cross a small pass and descend to Pango, and pass through Palsi to take in “Pulsating Palsi”.
 Our drive now climbs up to Ningguing village and descends to our camp at Purung.
-Camp next to the Ningguing rapid
+Camp next to the Ningguing rapid.

 Raft to Pango (5 hrs).
 Camp.
 This morning, we set off on our journey down the river/ We encounter the big monster Class V Ningguing rapid and another Class 4+ rapid, Pulsating Palsi to reach Pango, where we set up Camp for the night.
 Lovely float sections as one takes in the wonders of the Ningguing gorge.
 We reach the awesome Pango beach camp for tea.
 Campfire dinner and overnight Camp.

-Raft Pango – Cherring
+- Day 6: Pango – Cherring

 Raft Pango – Cherring.
 Camp.
 Today, we enter the Marmong gorge, and there is no way to visit it unless by raft!
 We scout and raft down the Pango rapid and run three big rapids in the gorge, and our paddling skills are well utilized on this day.
 Witness one of the most beautiful and remote jungle gorges in the world.
 It has steep impenetrable forests rising into oblivion on each side past the big rapid at Rikor and Zebra Rock rapid to set up Camp above a Class 6 rapid “Tooth fairy” at Cherring.
 Overnight Camp.

-Raft Cherring – Paradise beach
+- Day 7: Cherring – Paradise Beach

+Raft Cherring – Paradise beach.
 Camp.
 After a possible portage around the Class six rapid, Toothfairy, we raft out of the Marmong gorge negotiating several Class 3+ rapids including the Class 4 Hairy Hari, followed by a float till Ramsing where we make Camp for the night.
 These are classic Siang days!

-Camp at Paradise beach.
+Rest day.
+Camp.
+At Paradise beach.
 Beach Olympics and hot lunch and a possible hike!

+Raft to Geku Twins Camp.
 We begin with a big rapid below Paradise beach, called ‘Moing Madness” followed by milder ones all the way till the suspension bridge at Nubo.
 We raft down “Karko” and float to a beautiful site near Geku.
 Camp for the night.

 After Geku, we begin a long float till the 65 Bridge at Ditte Dime.
 An easy day with long float sections.
 We pass several Adi tribal settlements on the way and float past the confluence of the Siang river with the Siyom river after the suspension bridge at Boling.
 We pass the flood-rutted guesthouse of Yembung and float onto camp near Rotung village, in time for hot lunch.
-Transfer all gear onto our travel bags from the dry bags, and a chance to wash up near a fresh water spring.
+Transfer all gear onto our travel bags from the dry bags, and a chance to wash up near a freshwater spring.

 We begin the final run to the plains at Pasighat by negotiating the last biggie on the trip at Ponging.
 The Siang seems to gather a lot more volume as we float into Pasighat where we beach our rafts for the last time on this trip.
 Transfer to rest house at Pasighat.